Math|Stat Events

 April 25, 2025 from 3:00–3:50 PM [Brighton 214]

-Jennifer Guerrero colloquium flyer Jennifer Guerrero will give a colloquium talk titled "What's in the $B^A(G)$?".
+Jennifer Guerrero Jennifer Guerrero will give a colloquium talk titled "What's in the $B^A(G)$?".
 Jennifer received her bachelor's and master's degree's from Sacramento State, and at the end of her talk, she will spend some time sharing about her journey from Sacramento State to graduate schoolat UC Santa Cruz.
 For more information, see the event flyer.

 Math|Stat $\epsilon$-Talk Competition